holamleung/exifor/README.md

 # Exifor

-## Exifor is a web application that helps users extract and understand the Exif data stored in their image files.
+Exifor is a web application that helps users extract and understand the Exif data stored in their image files.

+## Description

 The application is built using the Flask framework.
 Here is the project layout:
 ```